slior/Scenaria/docs/Language.md

     cs - 'item' -> cd
     u --('added')--< cs
-};
+}
 ```

-(note how it ends with a semicolon as well.)

 ## A Complete Example

 The following example describes a very basic e-commerce shopping cart system with two scenarios - one for failure and one for a "happy path".

 ```
-user 'Shopper' as u;
+user 'Shopper' as u
-agent 'Cart Service' as cs;
+agent 'Cart Service' as cs
-agent 'Order Service' as os;
+agent 'Order Service' as os
-store 'Cart Data' as cd;
+store 'Cart Data' as cd
-store 'Inventory' as i;
+store 'Inventory' as i

-note for i: 'All up-to-date inventory';

-cs --> cd;
-cs <-- cd;

 'Add item happy' {
     u -('add item')->cs